pbanos/botanic/README.md

   test        Test the performance of a tree

 Flags:
   -h, --help              help for tree
+  -m, --metadata string   path to a YML file with metadata describing the different features used on a tree or available on an input set (required)
+  -t, --tree string       path to a file from which the tree to show will be read and parsed as JSON (required)

 Global Flags:
   -v, --verbose